Rolling Down to Old Maui: Versions

-As it is a folk song, it has been performed and recorded by several singers and bands including The Dreadnoughts, David Coffin, Kimber's Men, Todd Rundgren, Don Sineti, Stan Rogers, The Longest Johns, and Jon Boden.
-Its melody has also been used, in its entirety as well as in part, as the basis for many other folk songs and song parodies, such as "The Light-Ship" by Leslie Fish and "Falling Down on New Jersey" by Mitchell Burnside-Clapp.

-Californian folk singer Brian Robertson has recorded an alternate version entitled "Old Maui (from the Whales' Point of View)" on his album Saltchuck Serenade.
+As it is a folk song, it has been performed and recorded by many singers and bands including Stan Rogers, Todd Rundgren, The Dreadnoughts, David Coffin, The Longest Johns, Oli Steadman, Bounding Main, and Jon Boden.
+Its melody has also been used, in its entirety as well as in part, as the basis for other folk songs and song parodies, such as "The Light-Ship" by Leslie Fish and "Falling Down on New Jersey" by Mitchell Burnside-Clapp, as well as Brian Robertson's "Old Maui (from the Whales' Point of View)."

-"Rolling Down to Old Maui" was recorded by the American quintet Bounding Main and release on their 2005 album Maiden Voyage.
+A version recorded by Seán Dagher has been included in several video games, including the Assassin's Creed series.